-Every developer has projects sitting on their local machine that nobody else gets to see.
-Not because the idea was bad.
-Because getting from localhost to a real URL felt like more effort than the idea was worth.
+I have projects on my local machine that nobody else has seen.
+Not because the ideas were bad, but because getting from localhost to a real URL felt like too much work.

 The free bit